Towards practical quantum position verification: Scheme 1: Bob can keep a classical key secret but has no trusted clock

 \begin{enumerate} \item At some time prior to the position verification protocol, $A_i$ and $B$ share a secret key $k_i = \{ k_{i1} , \ldots , k_{iN} \}$, where each substring $k_{ij}$ has $n$ bits, and $N$ is as large as required.
 They keep this secret from eavesdroppers, although $A_i$ may share it securely with other $A_j$.
 The key sharing may be done arbitrarily far in advance.
 Let $k_{ij}=(q_{ij}, r_{ij})$, where $q_{ij}$ and $r_{ij}$ are sub-strings of $k_{ij}$ comprising the first $m$ bits and the last $(n-m)$ bits of $k_{ij}$, respectively.
 Here `q' and `r' stand for `query' and `reply'.
 For simplicity, we assume the key-sharing is error-free, i.e. that $A_i$ and $B$ have identical versions of $k_i$.
 This can be achieved, with high probability, by standard key reconciliation methods.
 A small allowed key sharing error rate can also be incorporated in the error-tolerant ($\gamma >0$) versions of the position verification protocol, as described below.

 \item $A$ and $B$ may also, prior to the position verification protocol, share a separate secret key $k$.
-This key may be expanded as and when needed by quantum key distribution, if $A$ and $B$ have the appropriate resources, and used to extend the secret keys $k_i$ (i.e. to increase the number of substrings $N$), potentially indefinitely.
+This key may be expanded as and when needed by QKD, if $A$ and $B$ have the appropriate resources, and used to extend the secret keys $k_i$ (i.e. to increase the number of substrings $N$).

 The position verification protocol typically involves many rounds of queries and replies.
 We describe here round $j$.